samkusin/clemens_iigs/docs/Plan.md

 This is a running todo list.

+* IWM 3.5" read write support
+  * Debug what error if any happens within ff/3c19 (seems to set the error bit checked in the instruction after the subroutine)
 * Enable custom logic for card slot reads/writes since different cards map registers to their dedicated page instead of at $c0xx
 * AY8910 emulation for Mockingboard